Buying guide

 AI summary

-Leverage is the practice of borrowing money, like a mortgage, to invest in property.
-It can significantly magnify your financial returns, as any increase in the property's value results in a large percentage gain on your smaller initial deposit.
+Leverage is borrowing money, like a mortgage, to invest in an asset such as property.
+It can significantly magnify your returns; a small increase in a property's value can result in a much larger percentage gain on your initial deposit.

 Image source: www.reinz.co.nz New Zealand House Price Index - June 2024